kmwang123/cme211-notes/lecture-25/lecture-25.md

 ### Using heap memory

-* You need to allocate heap memory
+* You need to allocate heap memory (get a pointer to memory that has been allocated, usu a contiguous block. when you're done with that memory, you need to free it up)

 * The location of the allocated memory is stored in a pointer, a special variable which stores a memory address